josefigarola/Covid_MySQL/README.md

 ![Map](Others/Cases_and_Deaths.png)

 # Connecting to Python Script
 While getting started it is important to understand de basics of DBA and MySQL functions.
-Using the Connect2PyScript.py you can get an insight on how to connect you Data Base to a python script and if wanted, manipulated the data.
+Using the Utils/SQL_Connection.py script you can get an insight on how to connect you Data Base to a python script and if wanted, manipulated the data.
 Utils/Graph.py is used in order to graph the data given a query written in the python script, this query will give us the total deaths per day in a country.